Hazardous Areas Classifications Explained

 The certified purge systems within VarTech’s products are contained in fully sealed stainless-steel enclosures built to meet NEMA 4X and IP66 protection standards to perform in the world’s harshest environments.

-We offer certified CID2 hazardous area products with its DiamondVue and ToughStation product lines, the display sizes of which range from 10.4 inches to 24 inches.
+We also offer C1D2-certified computers and monitors in our DiamondVue and ToughStation product lines, the display sizes of which range from 10.4 inches to 24 inches.

-Though commonly referred to with digits, such as Class 1 Division 1, hazardous areas use roman numerals, such as Class I Division I, to identify their classes.
+Though commonly referred to with digits, such as Class 1 Division 1, Roman numerals, such as Class I Division I, are used to identify classes and divisions.

 Class I